fhiso/legacy-format/dates.md

 {.note} Values are stated *imprecisely* for many reasons, including when a more *precise* value is not known and when greater *precision* is considered irrelevant.
-Another reason is when the value being stated is inherently ambiguous.
+Another reason is when the value being stated is *inherently ambiguous*.

-When the value being stated is *instant* at which some entity changes state, it is common for to this *instant* not to be defined with arbitrary *precision* because there is a *time interval* during the transition when it is not well-defined what the state is.
+When the value being stated is the *instant* at which some entity changed state, it is common for this *instant* not to be defined with arbitrary *precision* because there is a *time interval* during the transition when it is not well-defined what the state is.
 The *duration* of this *time interval* is known as the **inherent